As we looked ahead to 2025, the world of skincare was poised for exciting innovation and transformation.

 - Antioxidants

-Expect to see more skincare products proudly featuring ingredients like bio-fermented squalane, lab-cultured vitamin C, or even proteins inspired by marine life.
+Expect to see more skincare products proudly featuring ingredients including:

 11. Holistic Skincare: Wellness from Within

-Brands are beginning to offer products and routines that support inner wellness, such as supplements featuring adaptogens, probiotics, and superfoods aimed at nourishing the skin from within.
+Brands are beginning to offer products and routines that support inner wellness.
+These include:

 As this trend continues to grow, expect to see skincare brands partnering with nutritionists, wellness coaches, and mental health experts.
 This would offer integrated solutions for both inner and outer beauty.